When it comes to selling ecommerce products via social media, it should be a matter of when, not if.

 - Brands with smart social strategies are six times more likely to seal a deal: if you want customers to open their wallets, it’s crucial that they open up to you in their social feeds

-- The classic statistic that 74% of consumers’ buying decisions are influenced by social media can’t be overstated: the more positive interactions you have with potential customers, the better
+- The classic statistic that 93% of consumers say online reviews have an impact on their purchase decision can’t be overstated: the more positive interactions you have with potential customers, the better

 - Businesses that focus on social networks build a stronger customer culture: in other words, it’s possible for customers to evangelize you versus constantly trying to track them down